Skip to main content

 In the code above you see that our App component is wrapped in a React.StrictMode tag.
 By wrapping a component in React.StrictMode, all we've done is make it so that we receive a warning if React detects that there might be potential problems with the code we write or any imports we use.

-Now we'll explain what the line document.getElementById('root') does, and why we pass it in to ReactDOM.render.
-First, a question - How do you think we're able to get all of our fancy JavaScript and JSX to show up on our browsers, when HTML and CSS are supposed to be what shows up on your screen?
-Simple.
-We just create an HTML document with a single div with id="root", and then use our magical ReactDOM library to attach turn all of our JSX into plain HTML, and then insert that HTML into our main HTML document!
+Now we'll explain what the line document.getElementById('root') does, and why we pass it in to ReactDOM.createRoot().render().
+First, a question - How do you think we're able to get all of our fancy JavaScript and JSX to show up in our browsers, when HTML and CSS are supposed to be what shows up on your screen?
+We just create an HTML document with a single div with id="root", and then use our magical ReactDOM library to convert all of our JSX into plain HTML, and then insert that HTML into our main HTML document!
 If that seemed like a lot, let's take a look at what we're talking about.

 Viola!
 We've covered a lot of ground, and now understand how to create and use components, as well as gaining a rough understanding of how our React code is rendered in the browser.
 Strap in, however, because that's just the start of what React can do.